 - Diary of a Wimpy Kid by Jeff Kinney – a great combination of picture and text, the children really relate to it.

 - Skellig by David Almond – a great story and worthwhile reading!

-- Charlie and Lola by Lauren Child – my Reading Buddy gets very excited about reading it!
+- Charlie and Lola by Lauren Child – my Reading Partner gets very excited about reading it!

 - Ninja–Rella by Joey Comeau – this is a recent discovery, and introduces children to classic stories in a non-gender stereotyped, non-heteronormative way.

 - A Bear Called Paddington by Michael Bond – this was my favourite book as a child.

 - Danny the Champion of the World by Roald Dahl – I love the sense of adventure and nostalgia for a time gone past.

 - Bad Dad by David Walliams – I love watching my daughter laugh at the descriptions of the characters and the things they get up to.